 Or do you know someone who is actively engaged in combating antisemitism and educating people about the Holocaust and think that these activities should be recognised?
 Then nominate that person or group for the Simon Wiesenthal Prize!

-The call for entries for the 2022 Simon Wiesenthal Prize will take place on 12 May 2022.
+The call for entries for the 2022 Simon Wiesenthal Prize ended on 15 September 2022.
+Thank you for your entries!

 Frequently Asked Questions

 Prospective prizewinners have made an outstanding contribution – through projects, initiatives or in other meaningful ways – towards combating antisemitism and/or educating the public about the Holocaust by